nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ```
 Things To Note:
-> The task at the specified INDEX will be deleted
+> The task at the specified INDEX will be deleted.
 > The index refers to the index number shown in the most recent listing.
 ```